Understanding the Rent Increase Laws in Washington, DC

 Raising the Rent in Washington DC

-Rental increases in DC are typically governed by the terms of the lease and whether the unit is rent controlled.
+The terms of the lease typically govern rental increases in DC and whether the unit is rent-controlled.
 Rentals are subject to rent control unless they are registered as exempt.
 Notable exemptions to rent control include properties built after 1975 and those owned by a person with four or fewer rental properties.
 Landlords cannot raise the rent if there is an agreement – usually a written lease – between the landlord and tenant with a specified rental amount.

 Rentals Exempt from Rent Control

 As long as they follow the terms of the lease, landlords who rent units that are exempt from rent control may typically raise the rent by any reasonable amount, and at any time, as long as such rent increases are not done for any illegal purposes, like seeking vengeance on a tenant for taking lawful action against the landlord.
-Landlords must give 30 days written notice.
-While the size of the increase may not be limited by the laws, landlords should carefully consider the market.
+Landlords must give a 30 day written notice.
+While the laws may not limit the increase’s size, landlords should carefully consider the market.
 Increasing the rent too much is a sure way to lose tenants, and vacant apartments don’t earn any rental income.

 Rent Controlled Units